farglabs/SqlExecutionResponseTypeChecker/README.md

 # SqlExecutionResponseTypeChecker
-C# .Net program for texting connection to MS SQL server and viewing output through a DataReader.
+C# .Net program for testing connection to MS SQL server and viewing output through either a DataReader or NonQuery result.
+WARNING: No training wheels have been applied - use with extreme caution when accessing production databases!